Skip to content

 You might wish to consider referral to the MfH group if you are:

-• living with symptoms such as chronic pain or fatigue
+• living with symptoms such as chronic pain or fatigue or have been diagnosed with a long term condition

 • no longer engaging in things you enjoy, or you do too much and suffer as a result